scg-unibe-ch/ese2016-team7/documentation/srs.md

 **Non-functional requirements (external, performance, etc.)**

 This website should work flawlessly on all browsers.
-An ad/user should be unique.
+A non premium user can not create more than a certain number of ads. (_To be done_) An ad/user should be unique.
 The website should be designed elegantly and modern.
 The primary color should be pink (Set primary color to pink: _Done_)